AvivNaaman/smb-rs/crates/smb-tests/README.md

 # SMB Tests

-This crate contains utilities for testsing the `smb-rs` crate.
+This crate contains utilities for testing the `smb-rs` crate.